railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 * Create a New Document

 This feature can be used to create any of the configured document types in the ``Document Settings`` tab.
-Suppose you would like to create a new lead from an e-mail.
+Suppose you would like to create a new lead from an email.
 In the ``Create a New Document`` section, select ``CRM Lead``, then click the ``Create`` button.
-A new lead will be created in OpenERP from the selected e-mail.
+A new lead will be created in OpenERP from the selected email.

 * Create a New Contact / Partner

-If you cannot find a partner or contact for your e-mail in OpenERP, the Thunderbird plugin allows you to create one on the fly simply by using the information contained in the e-mail.
+If you cannot find a partner or contact for your email in OpenERP, the Thunderbird plugin allows you to create one on the fly simply by using the information contained in the email.

-Select the e-mail from which you want to create a new contact, then click the ``Push`` button.
+Select the email from which you want to create a new contact, then click the ``Push`` button.
 In the ``Create a New Contact`` section, click the ``New Contact`` button.
 This option offers two possibilities: either you just create a contact (address), or you create a partner with the contact linked to it.